 What are Alternative Energy Sources?

 Alternative energy encompasses all those things that do not consume fossil fuel.
 They are widely available and environment friendly.
 They cause little or almost no pollution.
 There have been several alternative energy projects running in various countries to reduce our dependence on traditional fossil fuels.
-There are many impressive options that you can take into consideration.
+There are many impressive options that you can take into consideration such as solar tankless water heater reviews.
 Here in you will learn more about alternative energy sources that you can take into consideration.

 Solar is the first energy source in the world.
 It was in use much earlier before humans even learn how to light a fire.
 Many living things are dependent on solar energy from plants, aquatic life and the animals.
 The solar is mostly used in generating light and heat.
 The solar energy coming down to the planet is affected by the orbital path of the sun and its variations within the galaxy.
 In addition, it is affected by activity taking place in space and on the sun.
 It was this energy that is believed to have been responsible for the breaking of ice during the ice age, which creates the separation of lands and sea.